 Fr.
 Sean Wilson

 January: Real Presence

-February: Incense, Candles (smells & bells at liturgy)
+February: Incense, Candles (smells & bells during liturgy)

 March: St. Joseph & the Eucharist